keephq/keep/docs/docs/024_examples/multistep-alert-example.md

           value:  "{{ steps.db-prod2-no-space.results }}"
           compare_to: 90% # Trigger if more than 90% full
           alias: B
-      # trigger the action only if both conditions are met:
+      # trigger the action if any of the conditions are met:
       if: "{{ A }} or {{ B }}"
       provider:
         type: telegram